Queen Elizabeth safari Uganda, 3 Days 2 Nights tour

 Apart from the salt industry of Lake Kate, other tourism activities include visiting the local fishermen arriving to sell Tilapia at the nearby fish market.
 Game viewing in this area also includes: rare sightings of the seasonal flamingos, Hippo, Elephant as well as the lions which may be spotted in the undergrowth of the euphorbia trees stalking for warthogs.

 Chambura gorge: This is an area in the East African Rift Valley comprised of a typical rain forest that covers the entire gorge at Chambura.
 The trees grow as tall as 40 metres as they compete for the sunlight towards the top of the gorge.
 The main activity in the Chambura gorge is chimpanzee trekking with daily treks offered in the mornings and afternoon sessions by the resident ranger guides.
-Several animals access the Chambura gorge to find water, especially during the drier months.
-These include; Uganda Kob, Hyena, Hippos, which can be seen on the course of the 10kms Chambura River at the floor of the gorge.
+Several animals access the Chambura gorge to find water during the drier months.
+These include; Uganda Kob, Hyena, Hippos seen on the course of the 10kms Chambura River floor of the gorge.
 The canopies of the forest hosts a healthy number of forest species of birds and butterflies.